ticky/dotfiles/readme.md

 * colourful prompt, directory listing, `man` pages and `git` output
 * 2-line prompt with `git` status, clock and command syntax highlighting
-* works on macOS, Linux and Cygwin - and with both GNU and BSD core utilities
+* works on macOS, and Linux - and with both GNU and BSD core utilities
 * shell history from `↑`/`↓` keys is from the current shell, `^r` is from all (`zsh` only)
-* stops `play` and `ant` from being unruly citizens on macOS

 ## Requirements